rdatta95/rdCurious-theme-xfce/README.md

 Looks fun

 ## Inspriration
-This project is heavily inspired from: [addy-dclxvi/xfwm4-theme-collections](https://github.com/addy-dclxvi/xfwm4-theme-collections)
+This project is heavily inspired by: [addy-dclxvi/xfwm4-theme-collections](https://github.com/addy-dclxvi/xfwm4-theme-collections)

 This project is intended to be a learning experience (Also, I hope I end up with something that I enjoy using)

 ## How to use: